rayyanshaik2022/Rayyan-Shaik-Website/content/about.md

 ----

-I am Rayyan Shaik, a 19 year old Softmore studing Computer Science at the University of Pennsylvania.
-Progrmaming is something that I’m very passionate about, and a skill that I had began learning since middle school.
+I am Rayyan Shaik, a 19 year old sophomore studing Computer Science at the University of Pennsylvania.
+Programming is something that I’m very passionate about, and a skill that I had began learning since middle school.

 Since then, I have completed AP and IB Computer Science HL (scoring a 5, and 6 respectively), and a variety of computer science courses at UPenn, including Programming Fundamentals and Data Structures & Algorithms.

 I have been learning how to program in Python3 since 2017, and began learning Java & Javascript in 2018.
-On this website portfolio, you can find "posts" regarding my complete programming projects.
+On this website portfolio, you can find “posts” regarding my complete programming projects.

 This hyper-link can be used to view my **[Github Repositories](https://github.com/rayyanshaik2022?tab=repositories)**